pooja211reddy/-Harvard_Art_Museums_Data_Explorer/README.md

-# -Harvard_Art_Museums_Data_Explorer
-“A Streamlit-based interactive dashboard integrating the Harvard Art Museums API with MySQL for end-to-end ETL, querying, and visualization.”
 # 🏛️ Harvard Art Museums Data Explorer 🎨

 An interactive **Streamlit + MySQL** application that fetches, stores, and visualizes data from the **Harvard Art Museums API**.